Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 ### The eql2vql project

-Let me introduce an new project to automatically convert EQL detection rules to VQL artifacts: https://github.com/Velocidex/eql2vql
+Let me introduce a new project to automatically convert EQL detection rules to VQL artifacts: https://github.com/Velocidex/eql2vql

 The aim of this project is to automatically produce a VQL artifact